fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/autocomplete/accounts/aid.md

 Each component listed here may be omitted, null, or a string value.
 If omitted, no filtering will be performed on that component.
 If null, the filter will include account numbers missing that component.
 If a string, the filter will perform an exact match on account numbers where that component matches the string provided except in the case of aid where a partial match will be performed on the aid component starting with the provided value.

 + `ata` (optional, string, nullable)
-    Allocation Transfer Agency Identifier (3 characters).
+    Allocation Transfer Agency Identifier (020).
 TAS only.
 + `aid` (optional, string, nullable)
-    Agency Identifier (3 characters).
+    Agency Identifier (021).
 + `bpoa` (optional, string, nullable)
-    Beginning Period of Availability (4 characters).
+    Beginning Period of Availability (023).
 TAS only.
 + `epoa` (optional, string, nullable)
-    Ending Period of Availability (4 characters).
+    Ending Period of Availability (Main).
 TAS only.
 + `a` (optional, string, nullable)
-    Availability Type Code (1 character).
+    Availability Type Code ('a').
 Will either be 'X' or null.
 TAS only.
 + `main` (optional, string, nullable)
-    Main Account Code (4 characters).
+    Main Account Code (Main).
 + `sub` (optional, string, nullable)
-    Sub Account Code (3 characters).
+    Sub Account Code (Sub).
 TAS only.